vijaysoren/Integrate-Google-Play-billing-library-in-your-android-app/README.md

- *Google Play and Android are trademarks of Google Inc.
+ *Google Play and Android are trademarks of Google LLC.